The information on this page is not intended to be a substitute for professional medical advice.

 In the end, you may not have to give up your caffeine entirely, just drink coffee in moderation— remember, many other drinks, and even chocolate bars contain caffeine as well.

 Although researchers have yet to discover a trusted method in preventing glaucoma, there are ways to monitor and possibly reduce your eye pressure, and therefore lower your risk of vision loss from glaucoma.

 Schedule an eye exam today for a thorough examination of your vision and ocular health.

-Glaucoma FAQs »
+Smoking and Glaucoma »